All travellers

 You will need a visa to enter or travel through Pakistan as a visitor.
 For further information consult the High Commission for Pakistan in London.

-Passengers aged 12 and above require full vaccination against COVID-19 in order to undertake inbound flights to Pakistan.
-Some exemptions apply.
+Passengers no longer require evidence of full vaccination against COVID-19 or a negative PCR test in order to undertake inbound flights to Pakistan.

 If you’re transiting through Pakistan